hailelagi/hailelagi.com/content/hacks/tsunami.md

 In our undying, unending pursuit to scale systems further and further we spin webs of complexity.
 [Why? who knows, it's provocative.](https://www.youtube.com/watch?v=RlwlV4hcBac)

-Let's scale this bad boy.
-Previously we mentioned fine-grained locking as a technique that could lead to better performance but at the cost of complexity.
-Let's revist that.
+Let's scale!
+Previously we mentioned fine-grained locking as a technique that could lead to better write performance but at the cost of complexity and read performance -- a related application of this technique is called "sharding".
 Most databases need to ensure certain guarantees with respect to performance, concurrency and correctness.
 This is commonly encapsulated with ACID - Atomicity, Consistency, Isolation and Durability.
 Lucky for us, we can cast away the durability requirement as our data set must fit in working memory.

 That leaves us with: